eahrold/AllTheThings/funcode/use-pull-to-refresh.md

     >
 ```

-Another benefit of this is the same load useEffect is triggered on mount, so a seperate one isn't needed to uniquely handle a refreshing state.
+Another benefit of this is the same load useEffect is triggered on mount, so a separate one isn't needed to uniquely handle a refreshing state.